CVH-Lernfabrik/serverless_plc/opc/README.md

     Attention: The default keyboard-layout might be set to gb, so y and z might be switched.

-    THE ABSOLUTELY FIRST THING YOU WANT TO DO IS TO CHANGE THIS DEFAULT USERNAME / PASSWORD COMBINATION!
+    The absolutely first thing you want to do is to change these default user credentials!
 The easiest way to do this is via

         raspi-config